-To register simply come on up to the North Olmsted Recreation Center with your child on the first Sunday in October, try to get there early as you have to get them ready to take the ice!
+To register simply come on up to the North Olmsted Recreation Center with your child on Sunday, October 8, try to get there early as you have to get them ready to take the ice!

 If they have a bike helmet or something similar please bring to first session.
 The NOHC does have equipment for rent or to purchase for the season.
 These are great starter kits if your child seems to take a liking to the great sport of ice hockey.